Aloha Airlines

 Aloha Airlines was a United States airline that operated passenger flights from 1946 until 2008.
 It was headquartered in Honolulu, Hawaii, operating from its hub at Honolulu International Airport (now Daniel K. Inouye International Airport).
+Its IATA code has since been reassigned to 9 Air.

 History

 Propeller era

 The airline was founded as charter carrier Trans-Pacific Airlines by publisher Ruddy F. Tongg Sr. as a competitor to Hawaiian Airlines, commencing operations on July 26, 1946, with a war-surplus Douglas C-47 (DC-3) on a flight from Honolulu to Maui and Hilo.
 Tongg and partners founded the airline after being bumped from flights on the only inter-island carrier, Hawaiian Airlines.
 The company employed local Island residents and its first slogan was "The People's Airline.
 It soon earned the nickname "The Aloha Airline".
 Approval to operate as a scheduled airline came when President Harry S. Truman signed the certificate on February 21, 1949, with the first scheduled flight on June 6, 1949, following ceremonies held the previous day.

 In 1952, the airline reported its first annual profit, approximately $36,000.
 In 1950, the airline adopted the name TPA-The Aloha Airline.
 To compete, Hawaiian Airlines began using the Convair 340.
 In 1958, real estate developer Hung Wo Ching became CEO of the airline and changed the name to Aloha Airlines.
 In 1959, Aloha began using Fairchild F-27 turboprops.
 Also in 1959, the company became a public company via an initial public offering.